5 Tips For Flying The Traffic Pattern

 1. Runway Numbers

-To begin, determining the active runway, especially at a pilot-controlled field, is the best place to start.
-It’s important to remember that the runway numbers are indicative of the runway’s magnetic direction rounded to the nearest 10 and then dropping the last zero.
-As an example, Runway 26 may have a magnetic direction of 264.
+Determining the active runway, especially at a pilot-controlled field, is the best place to start.
+It’s important to remember that the runway numbers indicate the runway’s magnetic direction rounded to the nearest 10 and then dropping the last zero.
+As an example, Runway 36 may have a magnetic direction of 356.

 Plan ahead and be familiar with the most likely landing direction before you arrive at the destination airport.
-Understanding the runway numbers will allow you to plan an optimal approach based on the current winds.
-A well planned and stabilized approach will set you up for a smooth landing.
+Understanding the runway numbers will allow you to plan the best arrival path based on the current winds.
+A well-planned and stabilized approach will set you up for a smooth landing.

 2. Communicate